Application Identifiers (AI)

 QR code powered by GS1

-As well as doing anything a normal QR code can do, QR codes powered by GS1 can take people to dynamic webpages, can be used for inventory and supply chain purposes and will also go beep at the till.
+As well as doing anything a normal QR code can do, QR codes powered by GS1 can take people to dynamic webpages, support inventory and supply chain processes, and can be scanned at the till.

 You can find a full list of application identifiers here.